 June is royal wedding month in Sweden and one particular date is filled with regal marriage memories.
 King Carl XVI Gustaf and Queen Silvia wed on June 19th 1976 and their eldest child and heir to the throne, Crown Princess Victoria, chose the same date for her marriage to Daniel Westling in 2010.
 Mother and daughter wore the same tiara for their marriages and selected cream and green blooms for their bouquets.
 But their wedding posies had plenty to tell them apart, too.
 Here’s a look at the wedding flowers of Queen Silvia and Crown Princess Victoria of Sweden.

 There was plenty of tradition, too, when Carl Gustaf and Silvia’s elder daughter, Crown Princess Victoria, married in 2010.
-She, too, added the myrtle of Sofiero to the bouquet which she carried into the service at Stockholm Cathedral, exactly 34 years to the day since her parents had wed there.
+She also added the myrtle of Sofiero to the bouquet which she carried into the service at Stockholm Cathedral, exactly 34 years to the day since her parents had wed there.

 Both bouquets had all the airs of a traditional bridal selection about them while making their own individual mark.
 They remain royal wedding classics to this day.